saschabratton/sparkpay/README.md

 See [Caching](https://github.com/SparkPay/rest-api#caching) in the official documentation for details.

----

-### Collection
+## Collection

 The `collect` method will make a recursive tail call whenever a response includes a `next_page` value.

-So calling `sparkpay.orders.collect()` will collect all orders in the store and  return them concatenated into a single array.
+Calling `sparkpay.orders.collect()` will collect all orders in the store and  return them concatenated into a single array.

+Collection can also be invoked by adding `collect: true` to a `get` method's request parameters.
+Calling `sparkpay.orders.get({ collect: true })` is the same as calling `sparkpay.orders.collect()`.

 Resource responses from SparkPay are limited to 100 per request.
-So if your store has 450 orders, it will take five requests to collect them all. **Be careful with the `collect` method; if your store has a lot of data, it could take quite some time to collect all of the responses.**
+So if your store has 450 orders, it will take five separate HTTP requests to collect them all. **Be careful with the `collect` method; if your store has a lot of data, it could take quite some time to collect all of the responses.**

-### Timeouts
+## Timeouts

 SparkPay stores are restricted to 50 requests per 10 seconds.
 If your request is rate limited, it will automatically be queued and retried after the time specified in the `Retry-After` header included in the response.